 Remember my image of the seesaw?
 Perfect One on top?
 Well, Perfect One will fall down with a thud when you get off the seesaw.
 And then you can get back on and come to a good balance with someone else.

-© Copyright 2013 by Lynn Somerstein, PhD, E-RYT, therapist in New York, NY.
+© Copyright 2013 by Lynn Somerstein, PhD, E-RYT, therapist in New York City, New York.
 All Rights Reserved.

 JamesMarch 14th, 2013 at 3:51 AM

 But who are these “perfect” people who do no wrong in the eyes of others and yet still have no confidence in themselves?